 The sill band is the band that will go under the window.
-It is a continuous band all over the house.
+It is a continuous band running the entire house.
 The height of this band is 75mm.
 Sill band of cement & steel bars gives strength and stability to the wall and ties it together.
 The steel in the band are arranged as per detail below.

-- 1 Build the wall and prepare the reinforcing steel for the banding.
-Then begin bending the stirrups. - Place rebars and stirrups
+- Build the wall and prepare the reinforcing steel for the banding.
+Then begin bending the stirrups.

+- Place rebars and stirrups

+- 3) Place form work

-4) Pour concrete
+- 4 Pour concrete